francescomalatesta/weekend-learning/README.md

 - **Frameworks**
   - **_Learn Laravel Basics_**: *Laravel is a widely used PHP full stack framework that you can use to build a project in a very short time.
 Sometimes in a weekend.
 The [Basic Task List](https://laravel.com/docs/5.2/quickstart) page in the documentation can be a perfect start.*;

+#### Javascript

+- **NodeJS**
+  - **_Beginner Overview on NodeJS_**: *Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
+You probably have seen many articles and sites, here and there on the web, talking about it.
+I have found [this really good introductory article](http://www.sitepoint.com/a-beginner-splurge-in-node-js/) to move your first steps in this world*;
+  - **_Beginner Guide on NPM_**: *npm is the NodeJS tool used to install and manage dependencies.
+You can use to install packages both locally (for a specific project) and globally (making it available to the entire system).
+[This article on Sitepoint](http://www.sitepoint.com/beginners-guide-node-package-manager/) is a nice starter to explore it.*;

 #### Tools